Raman077/YourJobsite/README.md

 `mvn spring-boot:run`

-Go to localhost:8090 and you are ready to go
+Go to localhost:8090 and you are ready to go.

+To-Do: Add user profile picture